finopsfoundation/framework/_tools-services/bluearch.md

 #- FinOps Training Partner

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
-product-overview: "Bridge the gap between Finance and Engineering, with FinOps Best Practices as a Service (BPaaS), so you can: enforce spend accountability, forecast and budget accurately, segment and group costs, and prevent waste buildup before it starts."
+product-overview: "We leverage open-source software to bridge the gap between engineering and finance, with FinOps best practices as a service (FinOps BPaaS)."

 product-video-url: